-Effective January 1, 2018, in addition to your portion of social security contributions (see below), your employer will withhold income tax (surtax is not included) on salary income (such as your regular salary income and the discount) and remit the amount to the French tax authorities on a monthly basis.
+Effective January 1, 2019, in addition to your portion of social security contributions (see below), your employer will withhold income tax (surtax is not included) on salary income (such as your regular salary income and the discount) and remit the amount to the French tax authorities on a monthly basis.
 In any case, the year following the purchase of the shares, you will have to report your salary income in your annual income tax return and pay any surplus of income tax as the case may be.
 This new withholding tax system will not impact income you may realize upon payment of a dividend or upon sale of the shares.
-You should review locally whether and how this new withholding tax system will impact income you may realize in 2018 under the ESPP.
+You should review locally whether and how this new withholding tax system will impact income you may realize in 2019 under the ESPP.

-Your employer will withhold social security contributions when shares are purchased for you under the ESPP.
+Your employer will withhold social security contributions when shares are purchased for you under the ESPP (i.e., calculated on the discount).